schiroky/ComplianceUtility/CODE_OF_CONDUCT.md

 ## 🟦Code of Conduct

-### 🔵Our Standards
+### 🔵Standards

-We are committed to providing a respectful, professional, and welcoming environment for everyone participating in this project.
+I am committed to providing a respectful, professional, and welcoming environment for everyone participating in this project.

 Participants are expected to: